-When you’re looking for a fun, safe way to get your body moving, yoga may be like the perfect option!
-It doesn’t add unnecessary stress to your joints, helps build a healthy amount of muscle, and increases physical and mental health.
+When you’re looking for a fun, safe way to get your body moving, yoga is the perfect option!
+It doesn’t add stress to your joints, helps build a healthy amount of muscle, and increases physical and mental health.
 Plus, it lowers the amount of Cortisol in the body (a hormone that helps to regulate mood) and can decrease depressed thoughts in people.
-But, even if you know all the benefits of yoga, you may be wondering how to get started!
-Well, wonder no more!
-We’ve put together a few yoga poses that can get your feet wet in the world of yoga.
-So, grab your mat, clear your mind, and get ready!
+But, even if you know all the benefits of yoga, how do you get started?
+A class can be intimidating if you don’t know what you’re doing.
+That’s why we’ve put together a few yoga poses that can get your feet wet in the world of yoga.
+So, grab your mat and clear your mind!

 Lay with your stomach flat on the floor.
 Place the palms of your hands on the floor next to your belly button, and use your arms and core to lift your chest and upper abdomen off the floor.
 Take a few deep breaths, and enjoy the deep stretch that this pose will bring to your chest and neck!

 For this pose, you’ll need to lay on your back with your arms relaxed down parallel to your body.
 Then, bend your knees and lift your buttocks several inches off the ground.
 Be sure to hold your stomach in tight so that your muscles don’t droop down towards the ground.
 This pose will build muscle in your lower core and legs and help you to gain endurance and agility.

 Start on all fours, but then slowly walk your hands a few inches forward.
 Next, lift up onto your toes, and elevate your buttocks in the air.
 When done correctly, you will create a long slope with your back.
 Be sure to distribute your weight evenly.
 This pose will strengthen your abdomen and arms and help relax your muscles.